Best of Yunnan

 Explore the old town and enjoy some free time before heading to Tiger Leaping Gorge.
 The old town of Lijiang is a World Heritage site and home to the Naxi minority.
 Old men smoking pipes and women in their traditional costumes can be seen throughout the town, as can examples of the Naxi script, a form of pictograph that is little changed after hundreds of years.
 The best way to spend a day in Lijiang is to get lost in the small pedestrian lanes that meander throughout the town.
 Every twist and turn reveals picturesque old buildings, local arts and crafts, fast flowing canals and beautiful arched bridges.
 You can also spend an afternoon resting in a pavilion in the Black Dragon Pool Park, gazing at the reflection of Jade Dragon Snow Mountain and listening to the local Naxi music.

-Free morning in Shaxi before a flight back to Kunming.
+Free day in Lijiang before a flight back to Kunming.
 Finish up any sightseeing still on your list and enjoy an optional final meal with the group.

 Day 10 Kunming (1B)